-In 1912, Japan gave the United States a heap of their country’s famous Cherry Blossom trees as a sign of good relations.
-Some of these lovely pink- and white-leafed beauties landed in Manhattan, and some of them landed right here in the nation’s capital.
+In 1912, Japan gave the United States a collection of its famous Cherry Blossom trees as a sign of good relations.
+Some of these lovely pink-and-white-leafed beauties landed in Manhattan, and some of them came right here to the nation’s capital.

 More than a century later, the full-grown and visually sensational trees have become a Washington DC landmark.
 Attracting millions of photographers each year and drawing thousands of visitors to an annual festival, these trees are quite the attraction.

 This years Cherry Blossom Festival will take place from March 20 through April 15, 2018.
 To experience the magic of cherry blossoms in Washington DC, here are three of the best places in which to enjoy cherry blossom trees in Washington, DC.
 (And be sure to check out our Cherry Blossoms at Capitol Hill Hotel special!)

 It is a law in Washington DC that no other building can stand taller than the Washington Monument.
 So when you go to this iconic pillar of United States landmarks, you’re truly looking to the pinnacle of the great National Mall.